Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Introduction

 In the one dimensional case, our aim is to design a versatile estimation strategy that can be applied to a wide variety of density models, including some for which the MLE does not exist, and that automatically results in estimators with good estimation properties.
 In particular, these estimators should keep the nice minimax and adaptation properties of the MLE, when it exists, for estimating a density under a shape constraint.
-They should also remain stable with respect to a slight departure from the ideal situation where the data are truly i.i.d.\ and their density satisfies the required shape.
+They should also remain stable with respect to a slight departure from the ideal situation where the data are truly i.i.d.\ and their density satisfies the required shape constraint.
 In particular, the estimator should still perform well when the equidistribution assumption is slightly violated and the data set contains a small portion of outliers.
 It should also perform well when the shape of the density is slightly different from what was originally expected, that is, when the true density of the data does not satisfy the shape constraint but is close enough (with respect to the $\L_{1}$-loss) to a density that does satisfy it.
 In a nutshell, our aim is to build estimators that are {\em robust}.
-Except for the Grenander estimator (which is a particular case of a $\rho$-estimator --- see Baraud and Birg\'e~\citeyearpar{BarBir2018}[Section~6]---, we are not aware of any result that establishes such robustness properties for the MLE.